 On a consolidated basis, cash provided by operating activities increased by approximately \$2.3 million for the first quarter of 2015 as compared to first quarter of 2014 due to the decrease in net income and changes in working capital components.
 Cash used for investing activities increased approximately \$36.0 million for the first quarter of 2015 as compared to the first quarter of 2014.
 In the first quarter of 2015, approximately \$59.0 million of cash was used for mortgage revenue bond acquisitions and capital improvements.
 Offsetting this usage was an approximate \$3.8 million received from the release of restricted cash in connection with the TOBS and TEBS financing facilities and principal payments received on mortgage revenue bonds.
 In the first quarter of 2014, approximately \$41.5 million of cash was used for mortgage revenue bond acquisitions, capital improvements, and interest rate derivatives.
 Offsetting this usage was an approximate \$2.0 million received from the release of restricted cash in connection with the TOBS financing facilities and approximately \$18.7 million received from the Lost Creek bond redemption.
 The Company had approximately \$26.6 million additional cash available from financing activities for the first quarter of 2015 as compared to the first quarter of 2014.
-Financing cash flows in the first quarter of 2015 included approximately \$48.3 million from TOB financings, and approximately \$11.4 million loan borrowing, offset by the use of cash to pay distributions and principal payments on debt.
-Financing cash flows in the first quarter of 2014 included approximately \$51.4 million from the sale of BUCs, approximately \$17.3 million from a TOB financing, and approximately \$8.0 million construction loan borrowing, offset by the use of cash to pay distributions and principal payments on debt.
+Financing cash flows in the first quarter of 2015 as compared to the first quarter of 2014.
+Financing cash flows in the first quarter of 2014 included approximately \$11.4 million loan borrowing, offset by the use of cash to pay distributions and principal payments on debt.
+Financing cash to pay distributions form a TOB financing, and approximately \$51.4 million from the sale of BUCs, approximately \$17.3 million from a TOB financing, and approximately \$8.0 million construction loan borrowing, offset by the use of cash to pay distributions and principal payments on debt.